failsafe-go/failsafe-go.dev/policies.md

 Policies add resilience by detecting failures and handling them.
 Each policy determines which execution [results, errors, or conditions][FailurePolicyBuilder] represent a failure and how to handle them.

-Some policies, such as a [Retry Policy][retry], [Circuit Breaker][circuit-breakers], and [Fallback][fallbacks], allow you to specify which errors or results to handle as failures.
+Some policies, such as a [Retry][retry], [Circuit Breaker][circuit-breakers], and [Fallback][fallbacks], allow you to specify which errors or results to handle as failures.
 By default these policies handle any `error` that is returned.
 But they can be configured to handle more specific errors or results:

 ```go
 builder.